gletort/PhysiBoSS/README.md

  		...
   </initial_configuration>
 ~~~

+Please, refer to the Wiki of this repository for a much more extended documentation, with step by step examples instructions.

 PhysiCell is developped in [Paul Macklin's lab](http://mathcancer.org).
 MaBoSS and PhysiBoSS are developped in the [Computational Systems Biology of Cancer group](http://sysbio.curie.fr) at Institut Curie (Paris, France).